TechxArtisanStudio/Openterface/docs/product/uconsole-kvm-extension/faq.md

 **:material-chat-question:{ .faq } Board doesn't fit properly**

-- Ensure the gasket is properly positioned
+- Ensure the washers is properly positioned
 - Check that screws are not overtightened
 - Verify the board sits flat without movement
 - Make sure you're using the correct mounting screws